micene09/scarlett/docs/api/in-memory-cache.md

 Enabling it, if a cached response for a particular request exists, the library will avoid the fetch call to resolve the `Promise` immediately.

 :::tip
 Once enabled, it can works together with the Standard Fetch API's cache mechanism ([link](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache)).
-Keep in mind that if the Standard Cache mechanism will run only if the in memory cache haven't any cached record, in other words, the built-in cache system has the priority.
+Keep in mind that Standard Cache mechanism will run only if the in memory cache haven't any cached record at the check time, in other words, the built-in cache system has the priority because is executed first.
 :::

-Here is the full list properties that you can use as rest options:
+Here is the full list properties that you can use in the rest options object:

 ## cacheKey